universal-geocoder/universal-geocoder-js/docs/provider_usage/locationiq.md

 ## `Geocoded` properties

+- `placeId`: an internal identifier
 - `displayName`: full comma-separated address
 - `osmId`, `osmType`: reference to the OpenStreetMap object
 - `categories`: keys of the main OpenStreetMap tag (only one)
 - `types`: values of the main OpenStreetMap tag (only one)
+- `precision`: the most granular address element that matches the geocoding query
+- `precisionCode`: the quality of the returned address
+- `precisionType`: the quality of the returned location match
-- `attribution`: OpenStreetMap licensing information
+- `attribution`: licensing information
 - `subLocalityLevels`: levels for the sublocality (greater level number means smaller area)